What is Arm Lift?

 It’s important for individuals considering an arm lift to consult with a qualified and experienced plastic surgeon to discuss their goals, expectations, and any potential risks before deciding to undergo the procedure.

-What does an Arm Lift Procedure Do?
+What Does an Arm Lift Procedure Do?

 An arm lift procedure, also known as brachioplasty, is designed to address and correct several aesthetic issues related to the upper arms.
 The primary goals of an arm lift procedure are to: